fsr-de/docs/rules_of_procedure-general_meeting.md

 (5) Motions of order are:
   1. Motion to postpone an item on the agenda (simple majority),
+  2. Motion to set a speaking time limit,
-  2. Motion to close the list of speakers,
+  3. Motion to close the list of speakers,
-  3. Motion to close the discussion and, if necessary, to take an immediate vote,
+  4. Motion to close the discussion and, if necessary, to take an immediate vote,
-  4. Motion to end the meeting,
+  5. Motion to end the meeting,
-  5. Motion to count and/or record the result of the vote (at the request of one person).
+  6. Motion to count and/or record the result of the vote (at the request of one person).
+  7. Motion to vote secretly (at the request of one person).

 The quorums mentioned here apply in deviation to (4).